-This bad conduct must be proved in court by the plaintiffs, as against those who caused or contributed to this assault on decency. (examples include cases of torture and disfigurement, including limousine passenger burned alive and other common carrier accident cases.)
+This bad conduct must be proved in court by the plaintiffs against those who caused or contributed to this assault on decency. (examples include cases of torture and disfigurement, including limousine passenger burned alive and other common carrier accident cases.)
 How is the amount of these damages calculated in such a claim?

 For instance, the jury will look into the case to determine how reprehensible the defendant’s conduct was and the extent of the physical harm.

 You cannot simply increase punitive damages because a defendant has significant financial resources because the law bases the calculation solely on the defendant’s willful actions.
 Punitive damages must be “relatively proportionate” to the actual damages award.
-In most jurisdictions, punitive damages cannot exceed four times the amount of compensatory damages.
+In most jurisdictions, punitive damages cannot exceed four times the compensatory damages.

 California law does not place a cap on the number of punitive damages a plaintiff can get in a lawsuit.
 Nonetheless, to be successful, punitive damages must be “reasonable and proportionate to the amount of harm to the plaintiff and the general damages recovered.”